 If you are of Ashkenazi Jewish descent, your care provider may offer testing for these disorders.
 If you test positive for one of them, your partner can be tested for that disease.
 If your partner also is a carrier, there is a 1 in 4 chance (25%) that your baby will have the disorder you both carry and prenatal testing is available.

 If you are French Canadian or Cajun, your care provider may offer you Tay-Sachs testing.

-Fragile X is an inherited condition that causes mental retardation.
+Fragile X is an inherited condition that causes mental disabilities.
 It is more common and more severe in males, but can occur in females too.
-Symptoms range from mild learning disabilities to severe mental retardation and autism.
+Symptoms range from mild learning disabilities to severe mental disabilities and autism.
 Fragile X is caused by a repeating sequence of the genetic code in a gene on the X chromosome.
 Carriers have 50 to 200 copies of this sequence and do not have any symptoms, but the number of copies can expand when it is passed from a carrier parent to a child.
 Affected individuals have more than 200 copies of the sequence.
-All males and approximately half of the females with over 200 copies are mentally retarded.
-If you have a family history of mental retardation, your care provider may offer you Fragile X carrier testing.
+All males and approximately half of the females with over 200 copies are mentally disabled.
+If you have a family history of mental disabilities, your care provider may offer you Fragile X carrier testing.
 If you are a carrier, prenatal testing is available.

 Spinal Muscular Atrophy (SMA) is a genetic disease that affects approximately every 1 in 10,000 newborns.
 Spinal muscular atrophy is a lifelong disorder that often presents in infancy with progressive muscle weakness.
 Individuals with SMA usually inherit two non-working copies of a gene called SMN1.
 Typically, both parents must be carriers for SMA, to have an increased chance of having a baby with the condition.